c12i/c12i.github.io/_posts/2024-09-03-compile-time-string-formatting.md

 Imagine you're deep in Rust code, building a CLI tool that's going to make waves in the developer community.
 You've got your `clap` derive macros set up perfectly, ready to handle command parsing with ease.
 But then you hit a snag.
 You need to concatenate some constants for your `about` attribute to show compatibility information, and Rust isn't playing ball.

-"Hmm, compile-time string formatting is more complicated than I expected," you think, furrowing your brow at the error message on your screen.

 Welcome to Rust, where safety and zero-cost abstractions reign supreme, but sometimes the simplest tasks can become unexpected challenges.

 ## The Problem: Rust's Compile-Time Conundrum